Primary Positions: Third base, left field

 But Benson was drafted a few days later and spent two years at Fort Bragg playing ball for the army before being shipped to France.

 He returned to the Athletics in 1946 but made it into only seven games, four as a pinch runner.
 At his request, Benson was sent back to the minors in May so that he could play regularly.
 He wouldn’t resurface in the majors for another five years.

-After his best year as a pro in 1951 — .308-18-89 with 111 walks – for the St. Louis Cardinals’ Double a team in Columbus, Benson was a late-season call-up.
+After his best year as a pro in 1951 — .308-18-89 with 111 walks – for the St. Louis Cardinals’ Class A team in Columbus, Ohio, Benson was a late-season call-up.
 He appeared in 13 games and hit his first major-league homer.
 He played sporadically for the Cardinals during the next two seasons before retiring from active play in 1953.

 It didn’t help.
 The Braves lost again.

 Baseball Commissioner Bowie Kuhn stepped in, ruling that Turner couldn’t manage again because of rules against a manager having a financial interest in a club.

 Coach Benson was quickly pressed into service for a game until Bristol could return to the team.
 The Braves won, and Benson retired as an undefeated manager.

 He left coaching entirely in 1981 and returned to Granite Quarry where he worked from home for 15 years as the Cardinals’ scouting supervisor for North and South Carolina, Georgia and Tennessee.

 Benson had married Rachael Lyerly in 1946.
 They had two daughters and a son.
 They had been married for almost 61 years when she died in April 2008.
 Benson followed her six years later at age 89.